 - George Powell died on 4 January 1956 at age 66 in Portland, Multnomah County, Oregon.

-- He was buried at Portland Memorial Cemetery in Portland, Multnomah County, Oregon.
+- He was interred at Portland Memorial Cemetery, Portland, Multnomah County, Oregon.

 - The following appeared on 6 January 1956 in The Oregonian: George Powell, 66, widely known in Northwest shipping circles, died Wednesday at Good Samaritan hospital.